 Perhaps they want simple facts.
 Beyond just facts, people look for explanations of unfamiliar topics.
 They look for reviews of products or movies or books.
 They look for controversy.

-Whatever any of us look for, we’re seldom sure what it is when we start out.
+Whatever any of us look for, we may not be sure what it is when we start out.
 So we search.
 We hunt.
 We sniff around until we find it.
 Then when we find a source of what we want, we raid it.
 We gorge ourselves on the value we have discovered.

 In other words, we forage, just like medieval armies or wild animals looking for food.
 We search high and low, quickly abandoning places where we don’t immediately find what we want.